We add namespace and helper.

 */

-public static function getText()
+public function getText()

 {